SymfonyCasts/api-platform/sfcasts/ep1-basics/user-resource.md

 # User API Resource

-I want our new `User` entity to be exposed as an API resource.
-We know how to do that!
+I want to expose our new `User` entity as an API resource.
+And we know how to do that!
 Add... `@ApiResource`!

-And just like that!
+Just like that!
 Yes!
 Our API docs show one new resource with five new endpoints, or operations.
 And at the bottom, here's the new `User` model.

 Hmm, but it's a bit strange: both the hashed `password` field and `roles` array